-If you have a Nespresso machine, you’re probably tired of paying for the Nespresso brand capsules.
+If you have a Nespresso machine, you’re probably tired of paying nearly a dollar a pop for the Nespresso brand capsules.

-The cost of those capsules adds up over time… and they’re not even as good as some of the other kinds of coffee out there.
+The cost of those capsules adds up very quickly… and they’re not even as good as some of the other (much cheaper) brands of coffee pods out there.

 There is another way.